Saigon or Ho Chi Minh City? What You Call It Says a Lot About You

 Because names carry emotion, history, and culture.
 In a country like Vietnam, these layers run deep.

-The North of Vietnam offers breathtaking landscapes: the mountains of Sapa, stepped rice fields, thousand-year-old pagodas, and the Trang An region – often called “inland Halong Bay.”
-A dream for those seeking authenticity.
+The North offers breathtaking landscapes: Sapa’s mountains, stepped rice fields, thousand-year-old pagodas, and the Trang An region – often called “inland Halong Bay.”

-Sailing through the UNESCO-listed Ha Long Bay means gliding between limestone islands, sleeping on floating boats, visiting caves, and soaking in mystical landscapes – an iconic Vietnam experience.
+Sailing through the UNESCO-listed Ha Long Bay means gliding between limestone islands, sleeping on floating boats, visiting caves, and soaking in mystical landscapes.

 None!
 “Along” is just an old French spelling.
 Today, “Halong Bay” is the standard term.